mwpastore/sinja/README.md

 ideas.
 It leverages [demo-app](/demo-app) with Sequel and an in-memory database to perform integration testing of Sinja's various features under MRI/YARV and JRuby.
-The goal is to free you from worrying about whether your applications will behave according to the JSON:API spec (as long as you follow the usage documented in this README) and focus on testing your business logic.
+The goal is to free you from worrying about whether your applications will behave according to the {json:api} spec (as long as you follow the usage documented in this README) and focus on testing your business logic.

 ## Development